-MA in Counseling - Mental Health/Family Emphasis
+MA in Counseling - Mental Health Counseling with Couple and Family Therapy Emphasis (LPCC)

-Our M.A. in Counseling with emphasis on mental health and family counseling is designed to prepare students to serve their communities as licensed Professional Clinical Counselors in most of the 50 states and around the world.
-Courses take place primarily online, with the exception of one week of residency in Palo Alto and fieldwork in the location of your choice.
+The M.A. in Counseling with emphasis in Mental Health and a secondary concentration in Couple and Family Therapy is primarily online with a one-week residential intensive.
+It is designed to prepare students to serve their communities as licensed Professional Clinical Counselors in California, in most of the 50 states and around the world.
+This emphasis allows California LPCCs to counsel couples and families as well as individuals.
+Courses take place primarily online, with the exception of one week of residency in Palo Alto and fieldwork in a location of choice.